The Eastern Highland Rim - Part 1 - Geology

 Mississippian period, approximately 380 to 320 million years ago, the Eastern Highland Rim was formed through the deposition of sediments.
 At that time, a large, shallow sea covered the interior of the United States, providing a habitat for corals and other creatures that primarily created their shells from calcium carbonate.
 As these organisms died, their remains accumulated on the ocean floor, forming deep layers of limestone that have full of aquatic fossils.
 In other places, the shells dissolved and deposited as lime mud.

-Over time, ocean levels dropped, and continents shifted, moving the Cumberland Plateau, and the Eastern Highland Rim further west, and further up in elevation.
-The sediments of the Cumberland Plateau, largely stream deposits from the vast mountains that the Blue Ridge once was, have provided a protective layer preventing the complete erosion of the limestones which form the flank of the plateau.
+As the continents shifted and ocean levels dropped over time, the Cumberland Plateau and the Eastern Highland Rim moved westward and up in elevation.
+The sediments of the Cumberland Plateau, which largely consist of stream deposits from the former Blue Ridge Mountains, formed a protective layer preventing the complete erosion of the limestones that make up the flank of the plateau.

 The rock units that comprise the Cumberland Plateau are shown in warm colors, where the Eastern Highland Rim is shown in cool colors.